The Triple Crown

 12 lessons and 5 text readings (31.5 PDAs)

-Textbook: Sabine Wilms, Imperial Tutor’s Medical Medley
+Textbook: Sabine Wilms, Medical Medley

-Start date: September 10, 2026
+Start: September 10, 2026

-What you will receive…
+What you receive…

 • The magic sauce that makes my courses special is YOU, the amazing students who sign up for this journey.
 I am eternally humbled by the quality of participants from all over the world who find their way to my program.
+For each cohort, I carefully select only a small group of dedicated participants.

 What you should bring…